 Periodontal disease is a bacterial infection that penetrates into the gums and into the bone around your teeth, causing inflammation.
 Periodontal inflammation leads to bone loss and possibly tooth loss and may contribute to other medical conditions.

-Drs.
-Werkmeister & Zavoral and their team provide custom treatment plans for each patient.
+Dr. Werkmeister and his team provide custom treatment plans for each patient.
 Not all procedures are right for all patients.
 To treat gum disease, we help you through a series of three basic steps.

 - Eliminate the infection

 - Fix the remaining problems